Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

     === ":fontawesome-brands-linux: Linux"

         === "Arch"
-            You can install the packages using the `vapoursynth-plugin-vsjet-meta-git` AUR package.
+            You can install all JET packages and their dependencies using the `vapoursynth-plugin-vsjet-meta-git` AUR package.

             1. Install the JET meta package:

             ```bash
             yay -S vapoursynth-plugin-vsjet-meta-git
             ```

 ### Updating packages